studio-1b/CarPoolMashupPython/README.md

 apt install python3
 ```

-Add to bottom of .bashrc
+Add the following to bottom of your ""~/.bashrc"" file
 ```
 export GOOGLE_GEOCODE_API_KEY=<GOOGLE API_KEY>
 export GOOGLE_MAP_JS_API_KEY=<GOOGLE API_KEY>
 ```
 and re-login, or run the above commands in linux command line to set them in current environment

-To run the program, to listen to port 8080, to the map application
+if you had to re-login, change directory to "CarPoolMashupPython/Python".
+To run the source code in Python run the command below, which will instruct the web browser to listen to port 8080, to access the map application.
 ```
 python3 main.py 8080
 ```